Privacy-enhancing technologies: Families of PETs

 Privacy-enhancing Technologies can be distinguished based on their assumptions.

 Soft privacy technologies

 Soft privacy technologies are used where it can be assumed that a third-party can be trusted for the processing of data.
 This model is based on compliance, consent, control and auditing.

 Example technologies are access control, differential privacy, and tunnel encryption (SSL/TLS).

+An example of soft privacy technologies is increased transparency and access.
+Transparency involves granting people with sufficient details about the rationale used in automated decision-making processes.
+Additionally, the effort to grant users access is considered soft privacy technology.
+Individuals are usually unaware of their right of access or they face difficulties in access, such as a lack of a clear automated process.

 Hard privacy technologies

 With hard privacy technologies, no single entity can violate the privacy of the user.
 The assumption here is that third-parties cannot be trusted.
 Data protection goals include data minimization and the reduction of trust in third-parties.

 Examples of such technologies include onion routing, the secret ballot, and VPNs used for democratic elections.

 Existing PETs

 PETs have evolved since their first appearance in the 1980s.
 At intervals, review articles have been published on the state of privacy technology: